NiniolaX/alx-low_level_programming/0x0B-malloc_free/README.md

 4. 3-alloc_grid.c - Returns a pointer to a 2-dimensional array of integers.

 5. 4-free_grid.c - Frees a 2-dimensional grid previously created by the
 	alloc_grid function above.

+6. 100-argstostr.c - Concatenates all arguments passed to program.

+7. 101-strtow.c - Splits a string into words.